pushbits/server/README.md

 - [ ] Two-factor authentication, [issue](https://github.com/pushbits/server/issues/19)
 - [ ] Bi-directional key verification, [issue](https://github.com/pushbits/server/issues/20)

-## 👮&nbsp;Acknowledgments
+## 👮&nbsp;License and Acknowledgments

+Please refer to [the LICENSE file](LICENSE) to learn more about the license of this code.
+It applies only where not specified differently.

-The idea for this software and most parts of the initial source are heavily inspired by [Gotify](https://gotify.net/).
+The idea for this software was inspired by [Gotify](https://gotify.net/).
-Many thanks to [jmattheis](https://jmattheis.de/) for his well-structured code.

 ## 💻&nbsp;Development